ctc2000/MV-Collection-System-Layout/README.md

 # MV Collection System Mapping

 This tool supports the medium voltage collection system design process for terrestrial wind farms.

 ### Input
-Coordinates of a wind turbine generator (WTG) array and substation in CSV format.
+Latitude/longitude coordinates of a wind turbine generator (WTG) array and substation in CSV format.

 ### Output
 KML map file with power load and turbine location data embedded.

 ### Outcomes
-1. Initial KML file for MV Collection System design.
-Edit the cable routes further in any GIS tool to avoid obstacles, crossings, and restricted land parcels.
+1. Initial map of the medium voltage collection system created as a KML map file.
+Edit the cable routes further in any geographic visualization software.
 2. Automated cable sizing and cable schedule creation.
+3. Necessary inputs generated for drawing the single line diagram and conducting electrical system studies.

 # Capacitated Minimum Spanning Tree Problem